-Being mindful of Nature’s ebb and flow aligns us with the ecological forces that turn tides, and move mountains, until living in biological trust & comfort… comes with ease.
+Being mindful of Nature’s ebb and flow aligns us with the ecological forces that turn tides, and move mountains, until living in biological harmony & ideal health… comes with ease.

 Fire has come to be associated with devastation in modern culture, yet flame was traditionally recognized for its unparalleled rejuvenating properties.
 In fact, this agricultural practice is called “a prescribed burn” because it is so healthy for the fields.
 Sometimes natural or controlled brush fires can prevent those same forests from burning out of control, or to the ground, later.
 Some varieties of trees require the high heat of flame for their seeds to germinate.
 While we, in modernity, see fire as something we must fight.
 The cues given by nature can be the highest in value.
 Simple.
 Powerful.
 Easeful.
 That is how nature operates.
 If we tune into the environment around us, we too can navigate the creative energy behind the cycles & seasons of our lives.

-Mindfulness of the ebb & flow of Nature aligns us w/ the power to turn tides, to move mountains.
+Mindfulness of the ebb & flow of Nature aligns us w/ the power to turn tides,to move mountains.
 Happy Spring Equinox.
-Click To Tweet

 Feed The Burn—Mindfully Prepare Yourself for Spring

 I am definitely feeling the burn this spring season.
-As I get ready to launch into blogging as a professional (sign up to be a beta tester for my holistic health and wellness courses) I have to let go of some pretty constricting cultural programming.
+As I get acclimatized to blogging as a professional, I have to let go of some pretty constricting cultural programming.
 Just like the Thai farmer’s fields, I too have some unwanted sprouts taken root from seeds I caught on the wind.
 I’m totally embracing the burn of the season and singeing away the unwelcome freeloaders growing on my farm.
 Prescribe a burn for yourself.
 Although we have developed to culturally fear the fire, we still have the power to recognize—through our nature—the transformative properties it brings; the purification of the heat, and the nutrients left in the wake of the embers, allows us space to grow up free… and unabated… to what we truly are (our best selves).

 Add Ceremony to Your Fire